adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 To enhance data diversity and expand the training corpus, we constructed a combined dataset by integrating the Tufts and Charlotte collections following a systematic merging protocol.
 A significant technical challenge encountered during this integration was the channel discrepancy between datasets—the Charlotte images were originally single-channel thermal representations, whereas the Tufts dataset employed a three-channel format.
 To address this incompatibility, we implemented channel replication for the Charlotte images, duplicating the single thermal channel across three channels to establish format consistency with the Tufts data structure.
 Furthermore, to prevent model bias towards the overrepresented class, we carefully balanced the gender distribution by selecting an equal number of images per gender category through strategic sampling.
 This integration yielded a substantially enlarged dataset of approximately 11,921 images with perfect gender balance (50% female, 50% male), thereby providing our models with enhanced training diversity spanning different thermal imaging conditions, acquisition parameters, and subject characteristics.

-In addition to the primary datasets, we designed cross-dataset experimental protocols to rigorously evaluate model generalization capabilities across different thermal imaging domains.
-These experiments comprised two principal configurations: Tufts-to-Charlotte (training on Tufts data and evaluating on Charlotte) and Charlotte-to-Tufts (training on Charlotte and evaluating on Tufts).
-This cross-domain validation approach enables assessment of our models' ability to generalize across varying thermal imaging conditions, camera specifications, and data collection protocols—a critical factor for real-world deployment scenarios where thermal imaging parameters may differ substantially from training conditions.

 **Table 1: Summary of Datasets**

 | Dataset    | Size (Images) | Gender Distribution     | Channels                        |